interclip/docs/docs/Infrastructure/Caching.md

 When a new clip is created, it is added as a key in Redis with a <abbr title="Time To Live">TTL</abbr> of 7 days, so if it accessed again within that time period, it is served from the cache, instead of the database.

 #### Rate limiting
-Redis keeps tab on the number of hits per IP (hashed IP, to be specific) and only stores the data for 30 seconds after the last request.
+Redis keeps a tab on the number of hits per IP (hashed IP, to be specific) and only stores the data for 30 seconds after the last request.

 ## ToDo: Service worker